Selection Rule for Topological Amplifiers in Bogoliubov de Gennes Systems: Introduction

-Our paper is organized as follows.
-In Sec. \ref{sec:a theorem}, we combine the degenerate perturbation theory with the bi-orthonormality condition to establish a theorem for determining the stability of a state with energy sufficiently far from zero in a BdG system.
-Recognizing that the heart of the matter is level crossings between particle and hole states, we express this theorem in terms of an unconventional commutator between number conserving and number nonconserving parts of a BdG Hamiltonian [see Eq. (\ref{eq:a commutator})].
-We identify the vanishing of this “commutator” as a general and straightforward to use guiding principle for creating a topological amplifier in BdG systems.
 In Appendix \ref{appendix 1}, we describe a generalization of a model from Galilio et al. \cite{galilo15PhysRevLett.115.245302} for creating a topological amplifier in an interacting spin-1 atom system in a honeycomb lattice through a quench process.
 In Sec. \ref{sec:application}, we apply our theorem to this generalized model which is neither time reversal nor inversion symmetric and we use it to demonstrate how the principle we developed in Sec.\ref{sec:a theorem} selects the symmetries that a BdG system must possess so that it may behave like a topological amplifier.
 We find that as long as time reversal symmetry is preserved, our system can act like a topological amplifier, even in the presence of an onsite staggered potential which breaks the inversion symmetry.
-We conclude our work in Sec. \ref{sec:conclusion}.
+We conclude in Sec. \ref{sec:conclusion}.